SkibbyDev/SkibbyDev/readme.md

 Hello there, Developer. 🧑‍💻
-for now i got nothing on mind for what projects to create.
-Java Developer here! 👀
+Bash Developer here! 👀
+What i created in the past month

+- A file checker in bash check it out here:

 ---------------------------------------------------------------------------------
 # What i do 🤷
-- coding Java ⌨
+- creating bash files ⌨
 - work on projects that will be in early developement 🪲
 - Create cool projects (maybe soon ig...) ☕
-- fix outdated java snippets/files 🛠
+- fix outdated bash snippets/files 🛠
 --------------------------------------------------------------------------------
 # About me 🙋
 - 13 years old 👤